 What Is HigherGov?

 That makes category fit important.
-HigherGov should be evaluated as a research and intelligence layer with some pursuit management, not as a replacement for a full CRM, proposal platform, or capture management stack unless the demo proves otherwise.
+HigherGov should be evaluated as a research and intelligence layer with some pursuit management, not as a replacement for a full CRM, proposal platform, or capture management stack unless the demo shows otherwise.

 Key Features